mboehmerm/Touch-Display-ST7735-160x128/README.md

 #define LV_USE_DEMO_BENCHMARK 1
 ```

-The LVGL library, i used and modified can be downloaded from the link below.
+The LVGL 8.3.3 library, i first used and modified can be downloaded from the link below.
 It contains the first LVGL_Arduino.ino that I got working without major modifications.
 Or use the modified library in Arduino/libraries/lvgl.zip.

 Download "2.8inch_ESP32-2432S028R.rar" from : http://pan.jczn1688.com/directlink/1/ESP32%20module/2.8inch_ESP32-2432S028R.rar?spm=a2g0o.detail.1000023.1.6e8869f0pW0rBB&file=2.8inch_ESP32-2432S028R.rar